Asabeneh/30-Days-Of-React/readMe.md

 console.log(copyPerson.hasOwnProperty('score'))
 ```

 🌕 You are astonishing.
 Now, you are super charged with the power of objects.
-You have just completed day 8 challenges and you are 8 steps a head in to your way to greatness.
+You have just completed day 8 challenges and you are 8 steps a head into your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ### 💻 Exercises